faasm/experiment-faabric/tasks/lammps/README.md

 ## Clean-Up

-Remember to delete the cluster:
+Remember to delete the cluster.
+From the experiment base terminal:

 ```bash
 inv cluster.delete